fbpx

 • Polyols

-When following the low FODMAP restriction phase choosing low FODMAP sweeteners is important to minimise your digestive symptoms.
-This phase of the diet should only be followed for 2-6 weeks, before moving on to the reintroduction phase.
+Before we get into the sugars, I just want to remind you – This restriction phase of the diet should only be followed for 2-6 weeks, before moving on to the reintroduction phase.

 Fructose vs glucose absorption

-You might think of fructose taking the hand of glucose and helping it into the cells to be used in our bodies.
+You can think of fructose taking the hand of glucose and helping it into the cells to be used in our bodies.

 Close up of a man's hand holding a teaspoon of white sugar over a pile of white sugar on a table, with some sweets amongst the sugar.